Snake Plant Moonshine houseplant

 Care summary

-• Soil: Use cactus mix in a pot with drainage holes.
+• Soil: Cactus/succulent mix + drainage holes.

 Common problems